isc-projects/isc-dnssec-guide/doc/signing.rst

 To convert a traditional
-(insecure) DNS zone to a secure one, we need to create various additional records (DNSKEY, RRSIG, NSEC or NSEC3) and, as with fully automatic signing, to upload verifiable information (such as a DS record) to the parent zone to complete the chain of trust.
+(insecure) DNS zone to a secure one, we need to create various additional records (DNSKEY, RRSIG, NSEC/NSEC3) and, as with fully automatic signing, to upload verifiable information (such as a DS record) to the parent zone to complete the chain of trust.

 .. note::

-   Again, we assume all configuration files, key files, and zone files are stored in `/etc/bind`, and most examples show commands run as the root user.
+   Again, we assume all configuration files, key files, and zone files are stored in ``/etc/bind``, and most examples show commands run as the root user.
 This may not be ideal, but the point is not to distract from what is important here: learning how to sign